and welcome to a new episode of our series about German prefix verbs – this time with a look at the meaning of

 The other answers: “Yes, you bet.”

-Cool.
-These were the different meanings of ausgehen and they’re all pretty useful.
+Oh man, so funny… erm… anyways, these were the different meanings of ausgehen and they’re all pretty useful.

 As far as related words go, there’s really one that matters: der Ausgang, which most of you probably know this as exit.
 It’s more broad than that but I’m sure that now that you know th escope of the verb, you can get all the other meanings from context.